metabase/metabase/docs/embedding/sdk/config.md

 - `theme` (Optional) See [Appearance](./appearance.md).
 - `pluginsConfig` (Optional).
 See [Plugins](./plugins.md).
 - `eventHandlers` (Optional).
 See [Global event handlers](#global-event-handlers).
+- `className` (Optional).
+Classes to be added to the wrapper element.
+- `locale` (Optional).
+Defines the display language.
+Accepts an ISO language code such as `en` or `de`.
+- `loaderComponent` (Optional).
+A custom loader component to display while the SDK is loading.
+- `errorComponent` (Optional).
+A custom error component to display when the SDK encounters an error.
+- `allowConsoleLog` (Optional).
+If `true`, log messages will be printed to the console.

 ## Example `config` object passed to `MetabaseProvider`